 4 Tactics for Marketers to Help in the Delight Phase of the B2B Buyer’s Journey

 In yesterday’s blog, we covered some statistics about why the delight stage is so important for retaining customers and growing them into fans of your products.
+In this blog post, we will cover tactics for delighting and retaining your B2B Buyers.
 So what can marketers do to have impact in the delight stage?
-Here are a couple of ideas:
+Here are several ideas:

 1. Create website content that is specific to people who are already using your product

 While a lot of the content that lives on your site will be created to bring people in and make them aware of your product, creating content dedicated to those who are already using your product or service will keep them engaged and informed into the future.
 Examples of content in this category are tutorials and instructional videos, announcements about new features, or use cases that explain how one might leverage your product or service in a new way.
 Make sure that when they come to your website, there are pages that are meant to appeal to someone already immersed in your product, rather than just baseline informational pages.